hacergizem/BloodAutomation-with-CSharp/README.md

 ![DataBase Connection](https://i.hizliresim.com/WKlmLF.png)

 We are creating our project’s database tables.
 We’ll use this information in our quaries later.
+Create a query in Microsoft SQL Server Managment Studio.
 This table gives us donor information.

 ![Add New Donor](https://i.hizliresim.com/DJ6MbQ.png)